rsksmart/RSKIPs/IPs/RSKIP305.md

 ## Rationale

-We first analyze two other protocols Frost and MuSig2 (part of Segwit v1: BIPs 340, 341, and 342).
+We first analyze two other protocols Frost and MuSig2 (part of Segwit v1: [BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki), [BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki), and [BIP 342](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki)).
 Although some advantage is obtained in relation to performance, this is not enough to counteract the greater difficulty of implementation that they need.
 This is why we consider that implementing Segwit v0 is the best option in the medium/short term.
 After doing a deep and detailed analysis of these protocols involved we summarized in a table a comparison between the different protocols in terms of complexity, fee costs and robustness.

 | Topics            | FROST      | Musig2    | Segwit    |P2SH (current)  |